Azure/azure-sdk-for-net/sdk/entra/Microsoft.Azure.WebJobs.Extensions.AuthenticationEvents/README.md

 * **AuthenticationEvents__BypassTokenValidation** - value of `true` will make the trigger not check for a validation of the token.

-### Quickstart
+### How to get started

-You can follow this article to start creating your function: [Create a REST API for a token issuance start event in Azure Functions](https://learn.microsoft.com/en-us/entra/identity-platform/custom-extension-tokenissuancestart-setup?tabs=visual-studio%2Cazure-portal&pivots=nuget-library)
+You can follow this article to start creating your function: [Create a REST API for a token issuance start event in Azure Functions](https://learn.microsoft.com/entra/identity-platform/custom-extension-tokenissuancestart-setup?tabs=visual-studio%2Cazure-portal&pivots=nuget-library)

 ## Key concepts